 Every late-model transceiver has two specific built-in features; a noise blanker, and some form of DSP (digital signal processing).
 The implementation is different between makes of course, but the derived benefits are basically the same; reduced perceived noise.
 For the most part they work well for the intended purpose.
 However, relying on them to remove excessive RFI, especially ignition RFI, has major drawbacks, not the least of which is reduced receiver performance.
 Therefore, it is always best to reduce the offending RFI as much as possible, rather than relying on the NB and DSP to do it for you.

 Remember too, the detection of RFI is a square law function.
 So a small effort in reducing the RFI at the source, makes a big change in the perceived level of RFI.

-Starting with the 2013 model year, at least ten models will come standard with LED headlights, with about double that number as an option.
+Almost every new model now comes standard with LED headlights, or at least as an option.
 The LEDs are pulse-width modulated (PWM) to limit current draw to a specific level.
 However the PWM is accomplished, the wave form is square, and they generate harmonics.
 So far, it appears that OEM versions are almost RFI clean.
 The same can't be said for after-market units, however.